jindaczmatrix/torgo_inference/README.md

 2. Inside the virtual environment, run the file `data_prep_spell_correction.py`.

 3. The way the code is setup, the Torgo audio files are accessed from content/downloads/Torgo.
 Please make sure to download the Torgo speakers locally or mount in Google Drive if running on Google Collab.

    - Need to create a folder called content to store the Torgo files

+4. There are two types of files:
-4. The transcripts can be found in the `datasets` folder where `speaker_ID.json` represents the transcripts for the specific speaker and `ID_other_speakers.json` represents the transcripts for all the speakers except for the speaker ID mentioned in the file name.
+   - `speaker_ID.json` represents the transcripts for the specific speaker
+   - `ID_other_speakers.json` represents the transcripts for all the speakers except for the speaker ID mentioned in the file name.